grafijs/grafi/README.md

 # grafi.js
 Code for grafi.js

 WARNING : the code is pretty rough & documentation is not great.
-Gimme a second as I go back to home from a 2 week trip.
+Gimme a second while I get back home from a 2 week trip.

 ## License